wleejess/cs361_project/README.md

-# cs361_project
+## Oregon State University: CS361 Project
-A repository for my CS361 course at Oregon State University
+A repository for my class project.
+Uses: HTML, CSS

 ### Project Name: To Be Determined (TBD)
 A simple task management system.